abbiecoghlan/simple-note-frontend/README.md

 # Simple Note

-## Welcome to Simple Note!

 ### Simple note is a clean and simple, full CRUD notes app that allows users to create and manage text-based notes.
-♦ Rails API backend ♦︎ React frontend ♦︎ Redux for global state management ♦︎ Semantic React UI for styling
+Rails API backend ♦︎ React frontend ♦︎ Redux for global state management ♦︎ Semantic React UI for styling

 ### Instructions for use